We are the independent global standard for understanding the true state of the world’s mobile networks based on measurements of real user experience.

 - Consumers use our reports to make informed choices about network providers.

-Measuring users’ true mobile network experience
+The story behind measuring true mobile network experience

 Opensignal was founded in 2010 to find an alternative way to test the performance of mobile networks.
 Back then, "measurement" entailed driving around in a car full of test gear and conducting artificial tests to approximate user experience.